fearherbs1/ansible-playbooks/README.md

 Using ansible galaxy we can grab images to use with our playbooks.
 Here is an example of us downloading the node_exporter image to the roles folder:

-`ansible-galaxy install geerlingguy.apache -p roles/`
+`ansible-galaxy install cloudalchemy.node_exporter -p roles/`

 ## Using Playbooks: